 The mission of the A.S.
 Recycle Center is to provide the opportunity for students, faculty, and staff to recycle on campus, to educate the University community on the recycling process at Western, and to continually increase our collection efforts in order to reduce Western's waste stream.
 In addition to this, we provide student employment opportunities and work experience, specifically in recycling and waste management.

-In 1971, a small group of Huxley students and the University General Stores started one of the first campus recycling programs in the country here at Western.
+In 1971, a small group of College of the Environment (formerly Huxley College) students and the University General Stores started one of the first campus recycling programs in the country here at Western.
 The group of ten students collected about 233 lbs. of recyclables from the university’s campus every day.
 In 1976, the Associated Students of Western Washington University incorporated the Recycle Center, and began its commitment to the program.
-Today, a full-time coordinator heads a group of fifteen-twenty students who collect about 4,000 lbs. of recycled material every day from the blue barrels on campus.
-Though a lot has changed during the past forty years, our purpose remains the same: to provide as many recycling opportunities on campus as possible, thereby reducing our consumption of natural resources and our impact on the environment.
+Today, a full-time coordinator heads a group of 15-20 students who collect about 4,000 lbs. of recycled material every day from the blue barrels on campus.
+Though a lot has changed during the past fifty years, our purpose remains the same: to provide as many recycling opportunities on campus as possible, thereby reducing our consumption of natural resources and our impact on the environment.

 - AS Environmental & Sustainability Programs (ESP)